Turning creativity into career growth: Johanna Orman Koons on marketing, purpose, and perseverance

 Q: You’ve been refreshingly open about your recent layoff on LinkedIn.
 What motivated you to share your experience publicly?

 A: After I was laid off, I found myself having a lot of conversations with friends in similar situations, but when I went on LinkedIn, I didn’t see many people sharing about being unemployed and the ups and downs that come with it.
-Most posts were about promotions, new jobs, or wins at work, which aren’t relatable to many people who happen to be unemployed at the moment.
-Where is the content for us?
 I thought, ‘So many people are experiencing this, and I’m actually finding ways to stay sane and grounded, so why not share that?
 Maybe my advice can help someone, or at least help someone else feel less alone.’
 It also gives me a bit of visibility with potential employers, and I think more companies are hiring holistically now, not just for skills, but for personality and mindset.

 Q: What’s been the most challenging part of this transition—and what’s been surprisingly rewarding?

-A: The uncertainty has been really hard, especially not knowing what my schedule or income will look like in a month or two.
-It’s stressful figuring out how to make ends meet and stay confident through so much rejection.
-But on the flip side, I’ve had more time to explore personal projects, which has been incredibly rewarding.
-I paint almost every day, which has been such a luxury, and I’ve also gotten a lot of house projects done.
-I just try to think of the free time as a gift.
-It’s reminded me of what I love to do and how I want to grow creatively.
-I also love that I can show up for friends more.
-I’ve been babysitting for several friends, which has been so much fun and [it] feels great to help them out.
+A: I’m incredibly lucky to have a support system that has helped me stay afloat financially and offered a lot of emotional support, and I want to be transparent about that because I know many people aren’t in the same position.
+The uncertainty has still been really challenging, especially not knowing what my schedule or income will look like in a month or two.
+Staying confident through repeated rejection is incredibly hard.
+On the flip side, I’ve had more time to explore personal projects, which has been really rewarding.
+I paint almost every day, which feels like a real luxury, and I’ve also been able to tackle a lot of house projects.
+I try to think of the free time as a gift, and it’s reminded me of what I love to do and how I want to grow creatively.
+I also love being able to show up for friends.
+I’ve been babysitting for several friends, which has been so much fun and feels great to help out.

 Q: You’ve written about “the void” of job applications and the power of small kindnesses.
 Can you talk about what kind of support has meant the most to you during this time?